trends

 At this prime age for pleasure, shoppers will be leveling up their experiences with sex enhancers.

-“Desire for stronger erections and increased desire has always been high on many wish lists, but with an aging population, these needs will only become more common,” said Laura Staal, founder of Dutch online retailer Miss Steel.
-“This is the part that actually comes before sex — because sex is at its best when you're turned on and physically prepared.
+“Desire for stronger erections and increased desire has always been high on many wish lists, but with an aging population, these needs will only become stronger,” said Laura Staal, founder of Dutch online retailer Miss Steel.
+“This is the part that comes before sex — because sex is at its best when you're turned on and physically prepared.
 Improving that will become a major focus in the market.”

 Larivière also predicts a rising demand for accessibility-focused products.